Machine Learning Methods for Stellar Collisions. I. Predicting Outcomes of SPH Simulations: SVR Grid Search

-In this section, we detail the grid search performed for the regression task using the support-vector regression (SVR) module in \texttt{ScikitLearn}.
+In this section, we detail the grid search performed for the regression task using the support vector regression (SVR) module in \texttt{scikit-learn}.
 The grid search is performed for each regressed quantity separately, as summarized in Table~\ref{table:svr_gridsearch}.
 Three separate kernels were explored: radial basis function (\texttt{rbf} ), polynomial, and sigmoid.
-A more limited exploration of the polynomial kernel was followed, since a single model can take several hours to train.
+A more limited exploration of the polynomial kernel was carried out, since training a single model can take several hours.
 The hyperparameter search ranges were chosen according to computational resources and to maximize exploration of the parameter space.
-For all quantities except the degree we searched over logarithmically-spaced values.
-The \texttt{C} parameter acts as a regularizer that controls the complexity of the model, with large values imposing stronger penalties and leading to more complex models.
+For all quantities except the degree, we searched over logarithmically spaced values.
+The parameter \texttt{C} parameter acts as a regularization parameter that controls the complexity of the model, with larger values imposing stronger penalties and leading to more complex models.
 The parameter \texttt{gamma} determines the influence of individual training points and $\epsilon$ defines the width of the tube within which no penalty is assigned to errors.
 Following an initial coarse grid search, we conducted a refined search around smaller epsilon values using the optimized values found for the kernel, \texttt{C}, and \texttt{gamma}.
 The final optimized values are listed in Table~\ref{table:svr_gridsearch}.